-You can add shortcuts to the main menu. application drawer, or favorites.
-If the shortcut does not appear in the list, you can create it (page 27).
+You can add shortcuts to the main menu, application drawer, or favorites.
+If the shortcut does not appear in the list, you can create it (Creating a Shortcut).

 - 1 Select Setup > Shortcuts.

 - 2 Select the shortcut.

 - 3 Select Main Menu, Drawer, or Favorites.